 Nginx and Apache Web servers are the two most common open source web servers in the world.
 Together, they account for more than 50% of the internet traffic.
 Both solutions are able to handle different workloads and work with other software to provide a complete web stack.

 Although Apache and Nginx share many qualities, they should not be considered as fully interchangeable.
-Each highlight in its own way and it is important to understand the situations in which you may need to reevaluate your web server of choice. post freelance projects and design your site with freelance designer.
-This article will be devoted to a discussion on how each server piles in different areas.
+Each highlight in its own way and it is important to understand the situations in which you may need to reevaluate your web server of choice.
+In this article, will discuss the performance differences between Nginx and Apache.

-Before deepening the differences between Apache and Nginx, briefly look at these two projects and their general characteristics.
+Before discussing the differences between Apache and Nginx, we will briefly look at these two projects and their general characteristics.